MATH 6640-100 (10736), Spring 2026

 Information:

-• Today we start ramp-up project 1, based on the paper The Generalized Matrix Norm Problem.
-The goal of project 1 is to practice formatting, background description, goal setting, and similar aspects, without doing the core content of checking the paper's theoretical and numerical claims.
+• Today we start ramp-up project 2, based on the paper Matrix Perturbation Analysis of Methods for Extracting Singular Values from Approximate Singular Subspaces.
+The goal of project 2 is to practice the same skills as project 1, and then do small versions of the core content of checking the paper's theoretical and numerical claims.

 • This project notebook is due next Thursday.

 • Writing quality counts.
-Read the Good Problems handouts on Flow and Introductions and Conclusions.
+Reread the Good Problems handouts on Flow and Introductions and Conclusions, and then read the handouts on Logic and Graphs.

 • Create a jupyter notebook for your project.
 In it, fill in (at least) the following: